naquech/TOP/README.md

-# Various exercises from Web Dev
+# projects from Web Dev Class